HarleyB123/blog.harleybates.co.uk/content/blog/azure-reporting/index.md

     post_data(customer_id, shared_key, body, log_type)
 ```

 And thats it!
-For simplicity and resuability over more resource types - I decided to make each one of these code snippets a seperate file.
+For simplicity and reusability over more resource types - I decided to make each one of these code snippets a seperate file.
 The first code snippet is called main.py, the second webapps.py and the final code snippet is called aggregation.py

 You can see the code [here](https://github.com/HarleyB123/AzureWebAppReporting) for the end solution all pieced together!